Razor Girl: Plot summary

+After completing the job, Merry spends the evening in Key West, where she sees Coolman and whimsically decides to spend the evening with him.
+Coolman is soon called to the scene of a tourist's accidental death and is horrified to learn that the alleged assailant in the incident fits Buck's description.
+Merry meets Yancy and leaves to have dinner with him, much to Coolman's chagrin.
+Only a few days later, Merry invites herself to stay at Yancy's home on Big Pine Key, despite his feeble protests that he is already in a relationship.
+Buck, meanwhile, has been kidnapped by his "biggest fan," an unemployed burglar named Benny "Blister" Krill.
+Blister's impromptu "tributes" to impress Buck include getting garish tattoos, causing the tourist's death and re-kidnapping Coolman.

-It turns out that Buck has been kidnapped by his "biggest fan," an unemployed burglar named Benny "Blister" Krill.
-Blister was in the audience at the bar when Buck fled, and ran after him to show his devotion.
-Obsessed with Buck's TV show, Bayou Brethren, Blister refuses to believe Buck's pleas that the show is an act, and decides to keep Buck hostage until the latter acknowledges their commonality.
-Blister's impromptu "tributes" to impress Buck include getting garish tattoos, accosting the Muslim tourist on the tram, and re-kidnapping Coolman.
-In a burst of inspiration, Blister demands that he be written into Bayou Brethren as Buck's long-lost twin brother.
-Buck and Coolman try to humor him until they can escape, but start to seriously consider the ploy after seeing the next episode on Blister's television, which has been filmed without Buck.
-They present their demands to Coolman's boss, Jon "Amp" Ampergrodt, who cannot afford to ignore Coolman's threat to make Buck and his "brother" the stars of a rival spin-off that will eclipse Bayou Brethren in popularity.
+In a burst of inspiration, Blister demands that he be written onto Buck's show, Bayou Brethren, as his long-lost twin brother.
+Buck and Coolman try to humor him until they can escape but start to seriously consider the ploy after watching the next episode on Blister's TV, which has been filmed without Buck.
+They present their demands to Amp, who cannot afford to ignore Coolman's threat to make Buck and his "brother" the stars of a rival spin-off that will eclipse Bayou Brethren in popularity.

 A tattoo artist leads Yancy and Merry to Blister's apartment, but Blister impulsively stabs Yancy in the abdomen with a knife, forcing Merry to rush him to the hospital.
 Over the next several days, Yancy tries doggedly to apprehend Blister, a job made more difficult by the fact that Buck and Coolman are shielding him, using him as a decoy to gain a more lucrative contract for Buck.
 After Blister refuses to accept a "deal" from anyone other than Amp in person, the agency head reluctantly flies to Florida.

 Rosa's continued absence eventually makes Yancy give in to Merry's attempts to seduce him, after which she disappears, leaving a note at his house encouraging him to go after Rosa in Oslo.
-Yancy begins a trip to Oslo, but returns to Florida after he realizes during a layover that he has not resolved his own feelings about the case.
-Merry goes back to Miami and continues her work for the mob, but realizes that Yancy is likely to continue pursuing Blister and may need her help.
+Yancy begins a trip to Oslo but returns to Florida after he realizes during a layover that he has not resolved his own feelings about the case.
+Merry goes back to Miami and continues her work for the mob but realizes that Yancy is likely to continue pursuing Blister and may need her help.